wesigncom/tail.DateTime/README.md

 ### toggle()
 This method toggles the open/close option of the calendar popup.

+### remove()
+This method removes the DateTime Picker elments and destroys the tail.DateTime picker instance.

 ### switchMonth(monthNum, year)
 This method changes the shown month (monthNum starts with 0).
 You can also use "prev" or "next" to just browse forward and back.